What is my image of God?

 I have to ask:

-What image do I hold of God?
+What is my image of God?

 Before sharing my thoughts on this topic,